knobs-dials/pg_queries/README.md

 Show current and recent postgresql queries, in a linux shell, based on `pg_stat_activity` table.

-Yes, much like `pg_top`, but aimed more at finding clients that could use a little work, in that it shows:
+Aimed at finding clients that could use a little work (more so than pg_top), in that it shows:
-- most recent query for idle-in-transaction connections
 - current active queries
   - amount of query time (estimated, with a resolution related to our polling interval)
   - colored by query type
   - (experiment:) what each is waiting on, like locks or WAL (I'm still working on how to present wait_event, wait_event_type)
+- most recent query for idle-in-transaction connections
 - recent queries (based on us having seen them, not on idle state in an unused workers) so they don't disappear in a flash
 - amount of active, idle, idle in transaction, and max connections